ActiveLearningStudio/ActiveLearningStudio-API/src/README.md

 * Browse to the directory: /usr/local/src/ActiveLearningStudio-API
 * Click [ Finish ]

-## Setup an Eclipse Debug/Run configuration to regenerate the OpenAPI spec

-* In Eclipse, go to File -> Debug Configurations...
-* Right click on Java Application -> New Configuration
-* Name: ActiveLearningStudio-API AppOpenApi3
-* Project: ActiveLearningStudio-API
-* Main class: org.curriki.api.enus.vertx.AppOpenApi3

-### In the Environment tab

-Setup the following variables to setup the Vert.x verticle.

-* CONFIG_PATH: /usr/local/src/ActiveLearningStudio-API/config/ActiveLearningStudio-API.yml

-Click [ Apply ] and [ Debug ] to regenerate the OpenAPI spec.

 ## Setup an Eclipse Debug/Run configuration to run and debug ActiveLearningStudio-API

 * In Eclipse, go to File -> Debug Configurations...